sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Toggling global variable inspection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, Sphinx-gallery will inspect global variables (and code objects) at the end of each code block to try to find classes of variables and method calls.
+By default, Sphinx-Gallery will inspect global variables (and code objects) at the end of each code block to try to find classes of variables and method calls.
 It also tries to find methods called on classes.
 For example, this code::